Kevin-Nduati/Kevin-Nduati/README.md

 ### Hi there 👋
 <p>
-I am a Junior Data Scientist and software engineer.
+I am a Junior Data Scientist and Software Developer.
 I dream it, I build it!!
 </p>

 ## Connect with me on